-There is some evidence that public works programmes lead to increased take-up of agricultural inputs, but this did not improve productivity or earnings from agriculture (Beierl & Grimm, 2018).
+Click or tap here to enter text.
+There is some evidence that PWPs lead to increased take-up of agricultural inputs, but this did not improve productivity or earnings from agriculture (Beierl & Grimm, 2018).

-- Of eight studies included in a systematic review, four relate to Ethiopia, focusing on the PSNP programme and its variants. - In Ethiopia, three studies of the combined long-term programme (offering work on public projects and access to credit) increased agricultural technology adoption - particularly fertiliser use and the adoption of stone terracing and fencing.
-There was no effect from public works alone. - Despite these positive effects on technology adoption, these findings did not translate to higher productivity or earnings from agriculture in Ethiopia, in two studies which report the outcomes. - Whether increased technology adoption increases productivity depends in part on programme set up.
-The Ethiopian programme focuses on the food insecure rural poor; in this setting, improved yields may not come despite improvements in agricultural technology adoption. - Only a small number of studies were conducted in other settings: Cote d'Ivoire (2), Malawi (1), and Rwanda (1).
-The findings in these contexts showed no significant change in either the technology or productivity outcomes, but we cannot draw conclusive interpretations due to the lack of studies.
+- Of eight studies included in a systematic review, four relate to Ethiopia, focusing on the PSNP programme and its variants. - In Ethiopia, three studies of the combined long-term programme (offering work on public projects and access to credit) increased agricultural technology adoption particularly fertiliser use and the adoption of stone terracing and fencing.
+There was no effect from public works alone. - Despite these positive effects on technology adoption, these findings did not translate to higher productivity or earnings from agriculture in Ethiopia, in two studies which report the outcomes. - Whether increased technology adoption increases productivity depends, in part on programme set-up.
+The Ethiopian programme focuses on the food insecure rural poor; in this setting, improved yields may not come despite improvements in agricultural technology adoption. - Only a small number of studies were conducted in other settings: ' but we cannot draw conclusive interpretations due to the lack of studies.

+4.1.4.
 Ownership of productive assets

-The majority of studies evaluating the impact of public works programmes on ownership of productive assets show no effects.
+The majority of studies evaluating the impact of PWPs on ownership of productive assets show no effects.
 In theory, the rise in disposable income due to PWPs might lead to savings accumulation, which might increase productive investment.
-One review covers 15 studies where ownership of productive assets is measured, from five countries.
+One review covers 15 studies which measured ownership of productive assets across five countries.
 These cover both long and short-term public works programmes (Beierl & Grimm, 2018).
 The authors suggest transfers may be too low or too unpredictable to foster investment.

-- Providing short-term support through public works has mixed results.
-Three studies find positive effects (in Côte d'Ivoire, Rwanda, and Sierra Leone); however, three had no insignificant results (Côte d'Ivoire and Malawi).
-The set of studies from Côte d'Ivoire suggests the initial positive effects decay over time (Beierl & Grimm, 2018). - For long-term studies, one study shows an increase in asset ownership (an Ethiopian programme combining public works and asset financing), five had no effects and one showed negative effects (all in Ethiopia, evaluating both the combined public works/asset-financing programme and standalone public works programmes) (Beierl & Grimm, 2018). - Three studies evaluate effects of (short-term) public works programmes on livestock ownership outside Ethiopia.
-Two find increases in livestock ownership (in Rwanda (Hartwig, 2013)and Sierra Leone) (Rosas & Sabarwal, 2016), but the third (Yemen) finds no effects (Christian et al., 2015).
+• Providing short-term support through public works has mixed results.
+Three studies find positive effects (in Côte d'Ivoire, Rwanda, and Sierra Leone); however, three had no significant results (Côte d'Ivoire and Malawi).
+The set of studies from Côte d'Ivoire suggests the initial positive effects decay over time (Beierl & Grimm, 2018).

+- For long-term studies, one study shows an increase in asset ownership (an Ethiopian programme combining public works and asset financing), five had no effects, and one showed negative effects (all in Ethiopia, evaluating both the combined public works/asset-financing programme and standalone public works programmes) (Beierl & Grimm, 2018). - Three studies evaluate effects of (short-term) PWPs on livestock ownership outside Ethiopia.
+Two find increases in livestock ownership: in Rwanda (Hartwig, 2013)and Sierra Leone (Rosas & Sabarwal, 2016); but the third (Yemen) finds no effects (S. Christian et al., 2015).